 2. Buy Disney Souvenirs Elsewhere

-3. Make an Autograph Book
+3. Make Your Own Autograph Book

-An autograph book is a must-have for Disneyland enthusiasts and a great way to bring some of your memories home with you.
-However, these books can cost anywhere from $7.95 to $15 at the Disney Store.
-Prices vary according to photo sleeves, number of pages, quality and cover art.

-But there’s no reason you can’t capture these memories for under $5.
+An autograph book is a must-have for Disney enthusiasts.
+It’s a great way to bring some of your memories home with you.
+These books cost between $9.95 and $19.99 at the Disney store, but there’s no reason why you can’t capture those memories for under $5.

-Consider buying a small, generic photo album, memo pad or notebook — even a Disney storybook from a retailer like Walmart, Target or Dollar Tree.
-And you can always personalize your album with photos and stickers, which might make the experience of collecting autographs from your favorite characters even more special.
+Consider buying a generic photo album, memo pad or notebook — or even a Disney storybook — from retailers like Walmart, Target or Dollar Tree.
+You can always personalize your DIY book with photos and stickers, which might make the experience of collecting autographs from your favorite characters even more special.

-4. Take Advantage of the Shuttle Service
+4. Take Advantage of Shuttle Services

-5. Bring Your Own Stroller/Wheelchair
+5. Bring Your Own Stroller or Wheelchair

 6. Eat Breakfast Before You Arrive